MrGrasss/TeleBlitz-BestTelebot/README.md

       of how often a random character will be added, the higher the more characters. "change_group_url" will change the messageId behind a telegram group link to prevent flags, this is recommended to be used with having your actual promo message in that telegram group that you have used the link of.

+    - Message Views: Adds views to any post in any public channel.
+You can either scrape "Free" proxies from the web or use your own HTTP/HTTPS rotating proxies.

 ## Suggestions / Feedback

 I'm open to any suggestions / feedback!

 For questions, you can always contact me on telegram: https://t.me/MrGrassss